 National Portrait Gallery

-What makes the National Portrait Gallery, the only such museum in Europe, so compelling is its familiarity; in many cases you’ll have heard of the subject (royals,...
+What makes the National Portrait Gallery so compelling is its familiarity; in many cases you’ll have heard of the subject (royals,...

-The ‘royal parish church’ is a delightful fusion of classical and baroque styles that was completed by James Gibbs in 1726 and serves as...
+The ‘royal parish church’ is a delightful fusion of classical and baroque styles.
+It was completed by James Gibbs in 1726 and serves as...